TobiasPSP/doneland_sources/Components/Power/Battery/Battery Testers/All-In-One Testers/Generic 1-Battery Tester/readme.md

 > [!TIP]
 > For a more efficient manual testing setup, first run a *DSG* mode test to discharge the battery to a specified stop voltage, then follow up with a *CHG* cycle.
 This way, the battery charges from a defined "empty" state without unnecessary wear.
 However, the built-in *AUTO* mode runs the opposite sequence, consuming an extra charge cycle.

-### Prerequisites
+### 1. Select Test Parameters

-Before testing, follow these steps:
+Before testing, follow these steps to select the test mode and its parameters:

 1. **Stop Voltage:** Set a safe stop voltage for your battery. **3.0V** is generally safe for *LiIon/LiPo* batteries.
     1. Turn the device on with a short press of the left button.